460 County Road 252

 https://www.motherearthnews.com/organic-gardening/wild-ginseng-zmaz84sozraw

-Some wonderful books with pictures to take with you in woods to assist to identify plants associated with growing ginseng and growing information: This link will take you to the website, go to GINSENG and books are great!: http://www.wildozark.com
+Some wonderful books with pictures to take with you in woods to assist to identify plants associated with growing ginseng and growing information: This link will take you to the website, go to GINSENG and books are great!: http://www.wildozark.com This link not working you have to type in to work.
+Hopefully I will fix next month.

 GROWING FACTS: American Ginseng(Panax

 Quinquifolium L.) Ginseng is a perennial plant and takes 7 to 8 years to mature.
 Growing conditions are very important for success.
 Ginseng has to have about 75 % SHADE.
 Your local extension office can do soil test.
 Our soil here in Ozarks is low in phosphorous so we add this element to get better root growth.
 Ginseng growers have seen over $100,000 per acre in profits.
 Ginseng looks like a strawberry plant the first year and only has three leaves.
 In the second year has five leaves and a second prong.
 The third year the ginseng plant will produce seed.
 We plant seed close together, you will get more pounds per acre this way.
 Ginseng likes good drainage so planting on a slope is great.
 We use a rear tined rototiller in the woods and work ground up 4 to 6 inches.
 Making the ginseng grow beds are important, though once done will grow some nice ginseng plants.
 The magazine article "GREEN GOLD" above by Scott Persons is wonderful for learning about how to grow ginseng.
 If you have any questions please email or phone the farm, we love to hear from folks.
-Recently we added another growing article by Scott Persons called"Growing Ginseng Organically" So there will be 2 nice grow articles on links above.
 Also added recently is the "wildozark" link above, there is some great booklets to help identify plants in woods.
 If you have any questions just give us a holler!

-Amereican Ginseng in the wild is not abundant like in previouis years because of high prices that root buyers were paying.
+American Ginseng in the wild is not abundant like in past years because of high prices that root buyers were paying.
 Some wild ginseng went to $1200 a pound dried.
-Right now prices are around $500 a pound at local root buyers around southern Missouri and as much as $800 a pound dried on east coast.
+Right now prices are around $500 a pound at local root buyers around southern Missouri and as much as $1200 a pound dried on east coast.
 Also in Ozarks we have wild feral hogs and these pigs are digging up medicinal herbs that are growing wild and need to grow there in forest enviroment.
 So the future for American Ginseng is in growing this wonderful herb that is also helping with cancer patients.
 American ginseng is an rejuvenative herb and helps body organs restore.
 The way I figure if you grow 100 pounds dried ginseng in the woods for 7 to 8 years and get $400 to $500 a pound, Now that pretty darn good.
 So if prices go up that just fine.
 The market for ginseng looks fantastic especially with wild root almost extinct due to overharvesting.
 The future for ginseng is in growing this wonderful herb.
 Growing ginseng in the woods at least 7 to 8 years will give a wild looking root.
 This is what the root buyers want.
 Growing ginseng to 10 years old can even give ginseng an extra hundred dollars a pound especially if you grow large roots like the root buyers desire.

 GROWERS HANDBOOK: "Growing and Marketing of Ginseng and Golden Seal and Other Medicinal Herbs." by W.S.
 Persons and Jeanne Davis.
 This book is over 480 pages and covers ginseng history, market and especially cultivation.
 Revised 2nd Edition 2014 will be a wonderful grow book.
+For a description of book go to "Mother Earth News link" above and put growing ginseng in search engine and GROW book is there with other articles on forest farming.

 VISITORS: If you have any questions please call and visitors are welcome at OZARK MOUNTAIN GINSENG.
 Please call in advance to visit the farm.
 Growing ginseng and other medicinal herbs since 1983.